Aliases for TK2 Gene

 GeneCards Summary for TK2 Gene

 TK2 (Thymidine Kinase 2, Mitochondrial) is a Protein Coding gene.
-Diseases associated with TK2 include Mitochondrial Dna Depletion Syndrome 2 and Mitochondrial Dna Depletion Syndrome, Myopathic Form.
-Among its related pathways are Purine metabolism and Mitotic G1-G1/S phases.
+Diseases associated with TK2 include Mitochondrial Dna Depletion Syndrome 2 and Tk2-Related Mitochondrial Dna Depletion Syndrome, Myopathic Form.
+Among its related pathways are Pyrimidine metabolism (KEGG) and Purine metabolism.
 GO annotations related to this gene include nucleoside kinase activity and thymidine kinase activity.
-An important paralog of this gene is DGUOK.
+An important paralog of this gene is DCK.

 UniProtKB/Swiss-Prot for TK2 Gene